-Help us restore and maintain the North Pond Nature Sanctuary and its surrounding area as we plant trees, shrubs and native wildflowers.
-Over the weeks, volunteers will learn how to apply native seed, plant new wildflowers, remove invasive species, prune and mulch trees and shrubs, and collect seed heads from prairies and woodlands.
+Help us restore and maintain the North Pond Nature Sanctuary and its surrounding area!
+Over the weeks, volunteers will learn how to sew native seed, plant new wildflowers and grasses, remove invasive species, prune and mulch trees and shrubs, and collect seed heads from prairies and woodlands.
 Training provided on workdays.
-Optional formal training session offered once each summer.
 No time commitment required, but please sign up in advance.
-Volunteers must be 18 and over.
+Volunteers must be 18+, chaperoned, or have signed parental waiver.

-Join us in 2018 for our current season of gardening among the wildflowers!
-10 a.m. to Noon. on the following Saturdays:
+Join us for our current season of gardening among the wildflowers!
+10 a.m. to Noon on the following Saturdays:

 Earth Day — April 21